SchoolKeep/schoolkeep-templates/README.md

 Scribble provides variables so that your data can be pulled from what you've entered into SchoolKeep.  `{{ variable_name }}` will pull the corresponding data from what you had entered into SchoolKeep.
-See below for details on the variables available within each template.